jianlang8611/jianlang8611.github.io/_pages/about.md

 I am Jian Lang, currently a master candidate in Software Engineering at the University of Electronic Science and Technology of China (UESTC), under the supervision of Prof [Fan Zhou](https://scholar.google.com/citations?user=Ihj2Rw8AAAAJ).
 Before that, I received my Bachelor of Engineering degree from Fuzhou University.

 My research mainly focuses on <strong>robust, reliable, and stable multimodal systems</strong> that can perform effectively under <strong>imperfect multimodal data</strong>, especially in the situations like <strong>missing modalities, distribution (domain) shifts, weak supervision (label scarcity)</strong>.
-And I am also interested in video analysis, detection, and large multimodal models for some applications.
+And I am also interested in <strong>video analysis, detection</strong>, and <strong>large multimodal models</strong> for some applications.

 Feel free to contact me if you have any questions about my research or potential collaboration opportunities.

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 3 Papers are accepted by KDD 2026!
 See you in Jeju!
-- *2025.11*: 3 Papers are submitted to CVPR 2026.
+- *2025.11*: &nbsp;💦💦 3 Papers are submitted to CVPR 2026.
 Hope a wonderful result.
 - *2025.10*: &nbsp;🎉🎉 Get Postgraduate National Scholarship Again.